R. J. McIntosh: Professional career

-New York Giants

-McIntosh was drafted by the New York Giants in the fifth round (139th overall) of the 2018 NFL Draft.
-He was placed on the reserve/non-football illness list on September 1, 2018, after being diagnosed with a thyroid condition at the NFL Combine.
+McIntosh was drafted by the New York Giants in the fifth round (139th overall) of the 2018 NFL draft.
+He was placed on the reserve/non-football illness (NFI) list on September 1, 2018, after being diagnosed with a thyroid condition at the NFL Combine.
 He was activated off NFI to the active roster on November 6, 2018.
 He was cut by the Giants on August 11, 2021.

-New Orleans Saints

 On August 12, 2021, McIntosh was claimed off waivers by the New Orleans Saints.
 He was released on August 31, 2021.

-Green Bay Packers

 On September 21, 2021, McIntosh signed with the practice squad of the Green Bay Packers.

-Indianapolis Colts

 On February 8, 2022, the Indianapolis Colts signed McIntosh to a one-year deal.
 He was waived on August 30, 2022.

-Miami Dolphins

 On November 21, 2022, McIntosh was signed to the Miami Dolphins practice squad.

+On March 12, 2024, Mcintosh signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He was released on June 1, 2024.

 Personal life

 McIntosh is the brother of Deon McIntosh, who played running back for Notre Dame and Washington State.
 The brothers played each other on November 11, 2017.
-McIntosh is also the brother of Georgia running back Kenny McIntosh.
+McIntosh is also the brother of running back Kenny McIntosh.